-The StreamNet budget does constrain the ability of PSMFC staff and partners to address the information and tasks requested by BPA in the time frame desired.
-The lack of cost of living increase in the BPA budget over time compounds this constraint over time as shown in Figure 4, which depicts the decrease in the budget's nominal and real value since 2004.
-As rates and fees increase over time, the resources available, the ability of PSMFC StreamNet and partners to maintain and recruit staff with the required data management expertise and to support data management needs of Tribes not funded through the StreamNet Program will be further reduced.
+The overall StreamNet budget constrains the ability of PSMFC staff and partners to address the information and tasks requested by BPA in the time frame desired.
+The lack of cost-of-living increases in the BPA budget compounds this constraint over time as shown in Figure 4, which shows the decrease in the budget's nominal and real value since 2004.
+As rates and fees increase over time, PSMFC StreamNet and partners struggle to maintain and recruit staff with required expertise.
+Furthermore, the ability for PSMFC StreamNet to support short-term data management needs of Tribes not funded through the StreamNet Program will be further reduced.
+The absence of additional funds provided by BPA to PSMFC StreamNet to annually fund Tribes with data that are relevant to BPA and appropriate for StreamNet data systems weakens the reliability of data flow from these providers.